The quantum tropical vertex: Main results

 which can be written as $\Psi_q(-t_j \hat{z}^{m_j})$ where

-is the quantum dilogarithm\footnote{Warning: various conventions are used for the quantum dilogarithm throughout the literature.}.
+is the quantum dilogarithm.
+We warn that various conventions are used for the quantum dilogarithm throughout the literature.
 We refer for example to \cite{MR2290758} for a nice review of the many aspects of the dilogarithm, including its quantum version.

 As the incoming rays of $S(\hat{\fD}_{\fm})$ are expressed in terms of quantum dilogarithms, it is natural to ask if the outgoing rays, which by \mbox{Theorem \ref{precise_main_thm_ch2}} are generating series of higher genus log Gromov-Witten invariants, can be naturally expressed in terms of quantum dilogarithms.
-This question is related to the multicover/BPS structure of higher genus log Gromov-Witten theory and is fully answered by Theorem \ref{main_thm_integ} in Section \ref{section_integrality}. \end{itemize}
+This question is related to the multicover/BPS structure of higher genus log Gromov-Witten theory and is fully answered by Theorem \ref{main_thm_integ} in Section \ref{section_integrality}.